-IT Governance strikes terror to the hearts of nearly everyone doing day-to-day IT work.
+IT governance has a reputation for striking terror in the hearts of nearly everyone doing day-to-day IT work.

-The term has been misunderstood and misapplied.
-Sometimes unintentionally–the vague “governance as basic organizational policy.”
-Sometimes maliciously–the ever-popular “because I said so.”
-This abuse of the term has earned IT Governance an undeserved reputation as the millstone weighing people down, preventing anyone from trying to get stuff done.
+It’s easy to see why there is collective anxiety around the subject.
+The term has been misunderstood and misapplied — sometimes unintentionally (the vague “governance as basic organizational policy”), and sometimes maliciously (the ever-popular “because I said so.”).
+This abuse of the term has earned IT governance an undeserved reputation as the millstone weighing people down, preventing anyone from trying to get stuff done.

 With good IT governance, organizations can effectively operate, grow, and scale.
 Good governance is so crucial that pundits, analysts, and tech bloggers spill gallons of digital ink on the topic every year.
 Moreover, the first question decision-makers often ask when considering any IT decision is “How will we apply governance to it?”